mhenke/cfwheels-training/02-comments.md

 label, then prepend `<br>` to the input, and finally append `</p>` to the input.
 Confused?
 Hopefully, not :-)

-Refresh, and you should see html source like this:
+Refresh, and you should see HTML source like this:

 ~~~~ {lang="cfm"}
  Authorname